williamnzoiwu/html-challenge/README.md

 This code contains two Jupyter notebooks scraping data from a news site.

 ### Part 1: Mars News
-This script first uses automated browsing to visit the Mars news website.
+This script first uses automated browsing to visit the Mars news website in a new Chrome window.
 It then creates a Beautiful Soup object named "soup" to extract text elements from the website.
 It then creates an empty list to store the title and preview element from the scraped text data.
 Both elements are stored as a title-and-preview pair in a Python dictionary, each with two keys: title and preview.
 The dictionaries are then stored in the empty list, and the list is then printed.

 ### Part 2: Mars Weather
-The second notebook also first uses automated browsing to visit a the Mars Temperature Data SiteLinks website.
+The second notebook also first uses automated browsing to visit a the Mars Temperature Data SiteLinks website in a new Chrome window.
 It then creates a Beautiful Soup object and uses it to scrape the data in the HTML table.
 The scraped data is the put into a Pandas DataFrame with the same column headings as the table on the website.
 The column descriptions are as follows:

 id: the identification number of a single transmission from the Curiosity rover
 terrestrial_date: the date on Earth